VoxCrafterLP/JumpRace/README.md

 - de_DE (German)
 ```

-If you want to add you own language file, you have to convert your translations to java entities.
-You can simply do that by pasting your file [here](https://itpro.cz/juniconv/).
+If you want to add you own language file, you can copy an existing translation file from the `/plugins/JumpRace/languages` folder and translate it.
+To enable the translation, you have to switch the language file in the config.

 ## Bugreports